dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 END_WHILE
 ```

-Here when `$count` is 3, it skips printing and starts from the top instead.
+Here when `i` is 3, it skips printing and starts from the top instead.

 ```
 Counter is 1!